daillet/SalesProductAnalysis/readme.md

 # Sales product analysis

 The aim of this project is to provide an example of sales data analysis using SQL and Python.
+You can also find below two data visualizations made with Power BI.

 # About the dataset